 As CMSWire points out, specific functions within a marketing automation platform help you:

 - Leverage cookies on your website to track visitors

-- Create forms for contact info, and helps you segment your contact lists
+- Create forms for contact information

 - Score, grade, and nurture leads

 - Add calls-to-action that are easy to track

 - Provide real-time sales alerts

 - Track and evaluate a mix of outbound and inbound marketing strategies

 Popular Marketing Automation Tools

 Examples of some of the more popular marketing automation tools include: